tarasglek/oidc-locker/README.md

 # Locker - OIDC Authentication for Deno/Hono Apps

 A library to quickly add OIDC authentication to Deno/Hono applications.
-Uses LastLogin.net for authentication.
+Has defaults to use LastLogin.net for authentication, but should be usable with other oidc providers.

 ## Features
 - Simple email-based access control with regex support